grafana/grafana/docs/sources/datasources/aws-cloudwatch/aws-authentication.md

 - `Access and secret key` corresponds to the [StaticProvider](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/#StaticProvider) and uses the given access key ID and secret key to authenticate.
 This method doesn't have any fallbacks, and will fail if the provided key pair doesn't work.

 - `Workspace IAM role` corresponds to the [EC2RoleProvider](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/ec2rolecreds/#EC2RoleProvider).
 The `EC2RoleProvider` attempts to pull credentials for the role that is attached to the EC2 instance that Grafana runs on.
-This can also be achieved by using the authentication method `AWS SDK Default`, but this option doesn't have any fallbacks.
+This can also be achieved by using the authentication method `AWS SDK Default`, but this option is different in the sense that it doesn't have any fallbacks.
 This option is currently only enabled by default in Amazon Managed Grafana.

 ## Assuming a role